testUNECE/template/README_StatsCan.md

 # Coding and Classification using Bayesian Optimization
-This repository contains the code to perform text classification utilizing Bayesian optimization, where loss function is defined by fastText technique.
+This repository contains the code to perform text classification utilizing Bayesian optimization with loss function being defined by fastText technique.

 ## Requirements
 * Anaconda (python 3.6)/Google Colab